microsoft/sql-spark-connector/README.md

 ## Get Started
 The Apache Spark Connector for SQL Server and Azure SQL is based on the Spark DataSourceV1 API and SQL Server Bulk API and uses the same interface as the built-in JDBC Spark-SQL connector.
 This allows you to easily integrate the connector and migrate your existing Spark jobs by simply updating the format parameter with `com.microsoft.sqlserver.jdbc.spark`.

+To include the connector in your projects download this repository and build the jar using SBT.

 ### Write to SQL Table
 ```python